eridani9k/coda/README.md

 During `Router` initialization, each address is sent a `/ping` request to verify endpoint health.
 Only healthy endpoints will be added to `Router`'s load balancing algorithm.

+*NOTE*: This implementation currently does not support adding backend endpoints after `Router` has completed initialization.
+Therefore, only the addresses in `addresses.cfg` are considered during load balancing.

 ### Running the Application

 Each Golang process run can either be a `Router` or `API` server.

 ```golang